Do I Have to Give to My Coworker’s GoFundMe? | Wealthsimple

 More on that policy later.
 Now let’s get to what I think you’re really wondering: how do I say no?

-Or better yet: how do I say no without feeling terrible and being branded a self-centred, cold-hearted cheapskate who doesn’t care if cute cats die of preventable diseases?
+Or better yet: how do I say no without feeling terrible and being branded a self-centered, cold-hearted cheapskate who doesn’t care if cute cats die of preventable diseases?

 The difficult truth is that there are many, many worthy charities in the world, and you cannot give to all of them.